LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/configure-cloud-provider-aws.md

 1. [] On step 2 of the Add user form, click **Attach existing policies directly**, check the **AdministratorAccess** policy in the policy list, and then click **Next: Review**.

+    >[!KNOWLEDGE] Optionally, you can also configure the following roles, if needed.
+    > - AmazonEC2FullAccess
+    > - AmazonS3FullAccess
+    > - AmazonVPCFullAccess
+    > - AWSImportExportFullAccess

     ![Fill out step 2 of the create IAM user form](images/aws-create-iam-user-step-2.png)

 1. [] On step 3 of the Add user form, review the choices you made to ensure that they are correct, and then click **Create user**.